Updated March 21, 2019

-I’ve spoken to many bloggers recently about why they chose to start a blog.
-A lot of the time they come back to me with “I needed an outlet for my thoughts”, or “I wanted a place to share my knowledge”.
-One of the most common reasons I’ve heard is, “because I want to make money”.
+I’ve spoken with many bloggers recently about why they started a blog.
+Often they come back to me with “I needed an outlet for my thoughts”, or “I wanted a place to share my knowledge”.
+One of the most common reasons I’ve heard is, “because I want to make money blogging”.

-It’s an ideal many of us have – to earn a real income from our blogs, or at the very least enough to take the pressure off.
-Many parents are now choosing this option as a way to work around their families, while still contributing to the financial costs of running a home.
+It’s an ideal many of us have – to earn blog income, or at the very least, enough to take the pressure off.
+Many parents are now choosing this option as a way to work around their families while still contributing to the financial costs of running a home.

-Whatever your reason for wanting to make money online, you need to go into it with your eyes open.
+Whatever your reason for wanting to make money blogging online, you need to go into it with your eyes open.
 Earning a living online isn’t easy.
-It takes hard work, a lot of patience and plenty of determination.
-Let’s look at some money management tips, as well as ways you can make money online and explore each one in detail.
+It takes a lot of hard work, a lot of patience and plenty of determination.
+Let’s look at some money management tips, and ways you can make money online and explore each one in detail.

-This is probably the most popular form of monetizing a website.
-Services like Google Adsense and other ad networks allow you place various sized banner and text ads throughout your blog or website.
+This is probably the most popular form of how to make money blogging for beginners that they think of.
+Services like Google Adsense and other ad networks allow you to place various sized banner and text ads throughout your blog or website.

 Depending on the network, you’re paid every time a user clicks your ad, or by the number of impressions your banner ads receive.
 How much you’re paid again depends on the network, however with each click or impression you can expect to earn pennies.

 While monetizing in this way seems pretty easy, it won’t make you a decent living on its own.
-To really get any benefit from these ads, you need a substantial inflow of traffic to your site.
-The more traffic you have, the more likely it is that people will click your ads.
-If your traffic is on the low side, it’s probably worth exploring a different monetization method you can use instead, or alongside your ads.
+To really benefit from these ads, you need a substantial inflow of traffic to your site.
+The more traffic you have, the more likely it is that people will click on your ads.
+If your traffic is on the low side, it’s probably worth exploring a different way of blogging and making money that you can use instead, or alongside your ads.

-This form of site monetization is popular among many bloggers.
+This form of making money blogging is popular.
 It works via a brand approaching you and offering to pay you to write about their products or services on your own blog.
 The catch is usually the inclusion of a link back to a page on their website.

 You can expect to earn anywhere from $50 to $500+ per sponsored post.
-However, this will likely depend on your site’s metrics including traffic volume, domain authority and your level of influence on Social Media.
+However, this will probably depend on your site’s metrics including traffic volume, domain authority and your level of influence on social media.
 It’s also difficult to land these opportunities when you’re just starting out.
 You won’t be on anyone’s radar just yet, so will need to work on publishing great content before you start getting any offers.

-The biggest downside of relying on Sponsored Posts for making money online is that they’re not a regular occurrence.
+The biggest downside of relying on sponsored posts to make money blogging is that they’re not a regular occurrence.
 I’ve found that they’re a bit like buses – you’ll go for weeks without hearing a thing and then they all turn up at once.

-Another thing you’ll need to consider is how you’ll disclose your relationship with a brand to your readers.
-To stay within FTC regulations about advertising, you’ll need to clearly state on any sponsored post that you’ve been paid to write it.
+Another thing you must consider is how you’ll disclose your relationship with a brand to your readers.
+To stay within FTC regulations about advertising, you must state in any sponsored post that you’ve been paid to write it.
 Along with this, it’s good practice according to Google to “no-follow” any paid links so as not to hurt your page rankings.

 First, though, you’ll need a product.
 This is the part where many become unstuck.
 What should you sell?
 How will people buy it?

 My suggestion is to start small.
 Make your first product an eBook or something similar, like my friend Ryan Biddulph.
-Base your book on something you know a good deal about, perhaps a topic you cover on your blog for example.
-Then set an affordable price and market the pants off your product, before analyzing your results.
+[And, if you want to make money travel blogging, Ryan knows his stuff!
+[Base your book on something you know a good deal about, perhaps a topic you cover on your blog for example.
+Then set an affordable price and market the pants off your product before analyzing your results.

 This method again takes time.
 You need to put a lot of hard work in at the beginning, to get the results you want at the end.
 So don’t be frustrated if you don’t do so well the first time around, dust yourself off and try again better than before.